Migration Research Leaders' Syndicate

-We have designed the Syndicate to take into account a range of factors, including the ambitious timeframe set for the global compact on migration, the wealth of expertise of leading academic and applied researchers working on a wide range migration topics, and the substantial body of migration research and analysis currently existing globally that could usefully support global compact on migration processes.
-With this in mind, we are asking Syndicate members to contribute in ways that reflect their leadership in migration research, their busy schedules and ongoing commitments and their significant ability to contribute to thinking on the global compact on migration.
+In 2017, IOM invited the world’s leading migration researchers to join in sharing their expertise and knowledge in support of the 2018 global compact on safe, orderly and regular migration.
+We designed the Syndicate to take into account a range of factors, including the ambitious timeframe set for the global compact for migration, the wealth of expertise of leading academic and applied researchers working on a wide range of migration topics, and the substantial body of migration research and analysis currently existing globally that could usefully support global compact for migration processes.
+With this in mind, we asked Syndicate members to contribute in ways that reflected their leadership in migration research, their busy schedules and ongoing commitments.

-Initially, Syndicate members will provide their ‘top three reads’ to inform discussions and negotiations ahead of the global compact on migration.
-In other words, we have asked Syndicate members: “If you had the chance to provide only three pieces of research and analysis on aspects of (un)safe, (dis)orderly and (ir)regular migration to policymakers, what would they be?”
-In providing this important platform, IOM is striving for geographic and thematic diversity, with a focus on objectivity, neutrality and non-partisanship.
+In undertaking this targeted initiative, IOM strove for geographic and thematic diversity, with a focus on objectivity, neutrality and non-partisanship.
 Importantly, the views expressed by members of the Syndicate do not necessarily reflect those of IOM or any of its member states.

 MIGRATION RESEARCH LEADERS SYNDICATE - MEMBERS